Sweeping the oceans - suspect and

 (mostly strike-slip and thrust faults).

-- paleomagnetic position: basically they have separate polar wander paths
+- paleomagnetic position: basically a terrane has a separate polar wander paths

 from adjacent terranes and from the continent they have docked